coolOrange-Public/powerGateServer/README.md

 # powerGateServer

-This repository contains different plugins for [powerGateServer](https://www.coolorange.com/wiki/doku.php?id=powergateserver)
+This repository contains different plugins & behaviors for [powerGateServer](https://doc.coolorange.com/projects/powergateserver)

 At the moment the Plugins are:
 - Catalog Service
 - ERP
 - SAP

+Sample behaviors:
+- Authentication
-- Vault
+- TrafficLogging

-To be able to build the plugins, you have to be sure that powerGateServer is installed on your development-machine.
+To to build the plugins & bahaviors powerGateServer needs to be installed on the build environment.